JPWS2013/16413-fa2022-project/README.md

 Upper: Unoptimized trajectory &nbsp;&nbsp;|| &nbsp;&nbsp; Lower: Optimized trajectory
 </p>

-It can be seen that the RRT-generated trajectory is not optimal because it contains several random, suboptimal movements of the arm.
-By contrast, the optimized trajectory essentially interpolates straight from the start to the goal points without those unecessary movements.
+It can be seen that the RRT-generated trajectory is suboptimal because it contains several random, unnecessary movements of the arm.
+By contrast, the optimized trajectory essentially interpolates straight from the start to goal points without those unecessary movements.

 ### Challenges Faced ###
-One challenge was figuring out how to implement the joint limit and max joint velocity constraints.
-We initially wanted to encode that as one constraint that checks the entire matrix of decision variables but realized pydrake does not allow constraints to be defined this way.
+One challenge was determining how to implement the joint limit and max joint velocity constraints.
+We initially encoded each one as one constraint that checked the entire matrix of decision variables but realized pydrake does not allow constraints to be defined this way.
 Ultimately, we decided to implement these constraints separately for each joint.

 Another challenge was that implementing the max joint velocity constraint made the solver quite finicky.
-Although we found an example that the solver can solve, many other examples failed to solve.
-Passing an initial guess to the solver may have helped it find a solution more reliably but we did not have time to implement that successfully.
+Although we found an example that the solver could solve, many other examples failed to solve.
+Providing an initial guess might have helped the solver find a solution more reliably but we did not have time to implement that successfully.